imjoseangel/microservice-arquitecture/README.md

 It will destroy `my-gke-cluster` and create 3 new clusters with the given names.

-This scenario is perfect for inmmutable infrastructure and is something not inherent in the Ansible philosophy.
+This scenario is perfect for immutable infrastructure and is something not inherent in the Ansible philosophy.
 That is the flaw point for Ansible, you need to create bunch of code for a simple operation like this.

 In the other hand, the flaw point of Terraform is knowing what is already in place.
-And even removing what was created manually or even in previous processes.
+It is not trivial to remove components created manually or even in previous processes with a different tool.
 Here is where Ansible can help if needed.

 #### 3.2.2.1.1 A tool for a specific purpose

 The important point here is using only one tool for a specific purpose if possible.
-When finding an issue working with multiple tools is harder to debug it due to the complexity of the solution.
+It is harder debugging issues when working with multiple tools due to the complexity of the solution.
 The simple, the better.

 We choose: